ppfeufer/aa-example-plugin/README.md

 First add your app to the Django project by adding the name of your app to INSTALLED_APPS in `settings/local.py`.

-Next we will create new migrations for your app:
+Next, we will create new migrations for your app:

 ```bash
 python manage.py makemigrations